On the surface chemisorption of oxidizing fine iron particles: insights gained from molecular dynamics simulations: Results of the molecular dynamics simulations

 \subsubsection{$\mathrm{Fe_xO_y}$ - $\mathrm{O_2}$ interactions}

 The oxygen molecules that do not stick to the surface during $\mathrm{Fe_xO_y}$-$\mathrm{O_2}$ interactions still contribute to the TAC.
-Figure \ref{fig:TAC_O2_Tg300K} shows the total thermal accommodation coefficients of the $\mathrm{Fe_xO_y}$-$\mathrm{O_2}$ interaction as a function of $Z_\mathrm{O}$ at three different surface temperatures.
+Figure \ref{fig:TAC_O2_Tg300K} shows the total thermal accommodation coefficients of the $\mathrm{Fe_xO_y}$-$\mathrm{O_2}$ interaction as a function of $Z_\mathrm{O}$ at three different surface temperatures and a gas temperature of $T_\mathrm{g} = 300\: \mathrm{K}$.
 When the oxidation degree of the surface is low, the TAC remains close to unity but decreases sharply to $0.2$ once $Z_\mathrm{O} > 0.5$.
+This trend can be explained by means of the number of hits that the incoming oxygen molecule has with the iron(-oxide) surface.
+With an increasing $Z_\mathrm{O}$, the probability in number of hits decreases since the incoming oxygen is repelled by the surface.
+In other words, in a case with a larger $Z_\mathrm{O}$, the oxygen molecule spends less time in contact with the surface, and therefore does not have the opportunity to equilibrate with the surface, resulting in a lower thermal accommodation coefficient.
 Note that, if $Z_\mathrm{O}$ is small, and thus MAC is large, the amount of scattered oxygen atoms over which the TAC is calculated is low.
 Since the total thermal accommodation coefficient is calculated with Equation~\eqref{eq:TACTotal}, however, this uncertainty in the low $Z_\mathrm{O}$ regime could be neglected due to the small contribution of $\alpha_\mathrm{T,O_2}$ given by the large MAC number.